cal-itp/benefits/docs/explanation/infrastructure.md

 ## Getting started

-Since the Benefits app is deployed into a Microsoft Azure account provided by the California Department of Technology (CDT)'s Office of Enterprise Technology (OET) team, you'll need to request access from them to the `CDT Digital CA` directory so you can get into the [Azure portal](https://portal.azure.com), and to the `California Department of Technology` directory so you can access [Azure DevOps](https://calenterprise.visualstudio.com/CDT.OET.CAL-ITP).
+Since the Benefits app is deployed into a Microsoft Azure account provided by the California Department of Technology (CDT)'s Office of Enterprise Technology (OET) team, you'll need to request access from them to the `CDT Digital CA` directory so you can get into the [Azure portal](https://portal.azure.com).

 The Azure portal is where you can view the infrastructure resources for Benefits.
-Azure DevOps is where our [infrastructure pipeline](https://github.com/cal-itp/benefits/blob/main/terraform/azure-pipelines.yml) is run to build and deploy those infrastructure resources.
+We use [GitHub actions](https://github.com/cal-itp/benefits/blob/main/.github/workflows/deploy.yml) to build and deploy those resources.

 ## Environments